 Nutrition for after-work training sessions

 For many athletes, working out after working all day means your training session is going to start 4+ hours after you ate lunch.
 Therefore, an afternoon snack is in order, not because it’s going to add to your muscle glycogen levels, but because no one performs at their best when they’re excessively hungry.
 Unlike your early-morning snack, however, you’re not trying to overcome the impact of a 7+ hour overnight fast.
 As a result, you don’t need much in the way of calories.
-Two hundred or so calories in the form of almonds or a granola bar paired with a sports drink or a gel in the 60 minutes before your training session will get the job done.
+A 100-200 calorie snack of nuts or another Probar Bite about 30-60 minutes beforehand will get the job done.
+When I’m getting ready for a high-intensity post-work interval session I include a Carb Boom Energy Gel within 5-10 minutes of heading out the door.
 And if caffeine will help you focus on your workout better then have at it, within moderation.
 Just remember that if you chronically rely on caffeine to help you focus and push yourself in training, it will gradually become less effective as you develop a tolerance to it.
 To get more of an impact from caffeine in competition, it helps to somewhat limit your caffeine intake outside of competition.